jbodika/CART210-glossary/keywords/pantone.md

 specific Pantone colors for their flags. [^davisHistoryPantone]

 ![Pantone](images/pantone-wong.png)
-Tool : Dall-e.
+Tool: Dall-e.
 Prompt transcript: "please create an image of the concept of pantone colors and how their invention influenced the design world.
 Prioritize inks and colourful." "less dramatic please" "No, I want it colourful and fun and engaging but not with religious undertones"

 Prompt link: https://chatgpt.com/share/67cf51ac-1900-800d-b04e-95bd151ed4ba